Jan2309jr/Multiclass-Fish-Image-Classification/README.md

 ## 🚀 Deployment

 * The best MobileNet model (`best_mobilenet_model.h5`) was deployed using **Streamlit**.
-* The app is hosted and accessible via: *(Add Hugging Face / Streamlit Cloud / other link here)*
+* The app is hosted and accessible via: *Streamlit Cloud*
+* (click here to view the app)[https://multiclass-fish-image-classification-dal34enyafbhoz8xlzuypn.streamlit.app/]

 ---